-If you were a regular runner before your pregnancy then it’s safe to continue, but if you’ve never run or jogged before, it’s best not to start running in pregnancy.
+If you were a regular runner before your pregnancy then it’s safe to continue for as long as you find comfortable.
+However, if you’ve never run or jogged before, it’s best not to start running in pregnancy.

 If you’re used to running or jogging and want to continue in pregnancy, there are lots of benefits.
-It’s an excellent workout for your heart and lungs.
+For example, it’s an excellent workout for your heart and lungs.

-As with any aerobic exercise in pregnancy, for safe exercise check you can pass the talk test.
-If you find you’re gasping for breath, ease up.
+As with any aerobic exercise in pregnancy, check you can pass the 'talk test'.
+If you can’t get through a sentence or you’re gasping for breath, ease up.